 My third great grandmother, Clarissa Amelia Frink was born on Dec 21, 1830, in Cambria, New York.
 Her parents were Elias Walter Frink from Voluntown, Connecticut, and her mother was Hannah Carney from Upper Mt.
 Bethel, Pennsylvania.
 Grandmother Clarissa was their sixth child; her parents had eight children: Anne (1820), Marinda (1822), Samuel (1825), Elias (1826), Walter (1826), Clarissa Amelia (1830), Ellen (1836), and Herman (birth year unknown).
 By the time my grandmother Clarissa was nine, she was living in Warren Michigan, and her father was farming.

 For many years, Clarissa lived in Macomb County, Michigan.
 In May 1850, she married my grandfather, Joseph La Duke in Warren, Michigan.
 They lived in Sterling Michigan that year.
 The couple had eight children: Almira (1851), Herman (1852), William (1855), Hannah (Anna 1857), David Douglas (1859), Ellsa (1862), Ella and Ellen (1865).

-During the Civil War, her husband served as a union private in the 18th Regiment, Michigan Infantry.
-This division was organized on August 26, 1862 and the muster date was June 26, 1865.
+During the Civil War, her husband served as a Union private in the 18th Regiment, Michigan Infantry.
+This division organized on August 26, 1862, and the muster date was June 26, 1865.